 In November 2015, we acquired an exclusive, worldwide license under certain patents and know-how to develop and commercialize sulopenem and its oral prodrug, sulopenem etzadroxil, from Pfizer Inc. (Pfizer).
-We have developed an oral formulation, sulopenem etzadroxil-probenecid combined in a single bilayer tablet, which we refer to as oral sulopenem.
+We have developed an oral formulation, sulopenem etzadroxil-probenecid combined in a single bilayer tablet.
 We refer to sulopenem delivered intravenously as sulopenem and, together with oral sulopenem, as our sulopenem program.
 Under an exclusive license agreement with Pfizer (the Pfizer License), we paid Pfizer a one-time nonrefundable upfront fee of \$5.0 million and are obligated to pay Pfizer potential future clinical and regulatory milestone payments, as well as sales milestones upon achievement of net sales ranging from \$250.0 million to \$1.0 billion for each product type (sulopenem etzadroxil and other prodrugs, and sulopenem and other non-prodrugs).
 We are obligated to pay Pfizer royalties ranging from a single-digit to mid-teens percentage based on marginal net sales of each licensed product.
-Pfizer also received six million Series A preferred shares as additional payment for the licensed rights.
+Pfizer also received 381,922 Series A preferred shares as additional payment for the licensed rights.
 In addition, if we sublicense or assign our rights to licensed products to a third party, and we receive in connection with such transaction a threshold amount of at least a low nine figure dollar amount over a specified period of time, we will be obligated to pay Pfizer an additional one-time payment of a low eight figure dollar amount.

 Since our inception, we have incurred significant operating losses.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of oral sulopenem and sulopenem.
 Our net losses for 2016 and 2017 were \$13.5 million and \$29.4 million, respectively.
-As of December 31, 2017, we had an accumulated deficit of \$54.7 million.
+Our net losses for the three months ended March 31, 2017 and 2018 were \$5.8 million and \$12.1 million, respectively.
+As of March 31, 2018, we had an accumulated deficit of \$66.9 million.
 We expect to continue to incur significant expenses for at least the next two years as we advance our sulopenem program through Phase 3 clinical trials, seek regulatory approval and engage in market preparation activities.
-In addition, if we obtain marketing approval for oral sulopenem and sulopenem, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
-For example, within a year of our product launch we expect to have an Iterum-operated facility in Dublin as a second source supplier to produce oral sulopenem bilayer tablets, and will have expenses related to leasing and renovating the site, purchasing equipment for the site and registration and validation of the site.
-Furthermore, we may incur expenses in connection with the in-license or acquisition of additional product candidates.
+In addition, if we obtain marketing approval for oral sulopenem and sulopenem, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution Furthermore, we may incur expenses in connection with the establishment of additional sources for the manufacture of sulopenem tablets and IV vials or the in-license or acquisition of additional product candidates.
 Additionally, upon the closing of this offering, we expect to incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses that we did not incur as a private company.